 It is difficult to enter into a real religious attitude in life because the mind of the human being is caught up in certain prejudices and subtle longings which hanker after satisfaction even when the initial enthusiasm is religious.
 We do not entirely become religious even when we enter a temple.
 We have still our secular personality with us – a kind of encrustation grown on our minds – and it is impossible to be totally religious, even inside the holy of holies.
 That is, our personalities cannot be shed even in the altar of God.
 This is a great bar to any kind of substantial achievement in the religious field.

-Thus in religion the spirit within summons the spirit without, and it becomes an endevour which is wholly spiritual.
-We can't ultimately distinguish between religion and spirituality.
-Spirituality is the basic character and religion is the outward mode of it, the form which it takes.
+Thus in religion the spirit within summons the spirit without, and it becomes an endeavour which is wholly spiritual.
+We cannot ultimately distinguish between religion and spirituality.
+Spirituality is the basic character of religion, which is the outward mode of it, the form which it takes.
 A non-temporal asking by the spirit of man is the religious aspiration of man.
 It is not an asking for anything that is temporal.
-Thus it requires self-control, self-restraint, control of the senses and the mind, which are all clamorous about fulfillment of things, fulfillment of desires with respect of their own objects outside.
+Thus it requires self-control, self-restraint, control of the senses and the mind, which are all clamorous about the fulfilment of things, fulfilment of desires with respect of their own objects outside.
 The clamour of the senses of the mind has to be subdued so that the voice of the spirit can be heard from within.
 As it has sometimes been said, religion is what you do when you are absolutely alone – that is your religion.
 Religion is not what you do in the presence of other people.
-What you do when you are absolutely alone – that is your religion.
-Also it is said that religion is the adoption of an aloneness in one's life, a recognition that you are absolutely alone here, without any kind of external relationship – a fact which will be known when things reveal their true natures.
+What you do when you are absolutely alone, that is your religion.
+Also, it is said that religion is the adoption of an aloneness in one's life, a recognition that you are absolutely alone here, without any kind of external relationship – a fact which will be known when things reveal their true natures.
 You are even now alone.
 You have no relationships.
 But that there is an external relationship pampering you is a misconception in the mind.
 They can open up their true, real nature at any time, and you will stand alone once again, in the wilderness of things.

 Therefore, an eternal vigilance on the part of the human being is called for so that we are perpetually religious.
 This mood of watchfulness, inwardly in the spirit, divesting ourselves of all physical associations, bodily attachments and psychological pride – freeing ourselves from all these accretions that have grown upon our true nature – we stand independent and resplendent in our own spiritual character and endeavour to commune this true spark of spirit that we are with the conflagration of spirit that is in the cosmos, which is the Supreme Being, the God of the universe.
 That is the aim of religion ultimate.

-As Swami Shankaranandaji Maharaj mentioned just now towards the conclusion of his speech, Lord Siva is, in the religion of the Hindus, represented as a great example of religious and spiritual perfection.
+Lord Siva is, in the religion of the Hindus, represented as a great example of religious and spiritual perfection.
 Detachment and attainment are the two great characteristics represented in the emblem of Lord Siva.
 Total relinquishment of all transient values, which is the highest form of virakti or vairagya, and an attainment which is supreme – omniscience itself – is the possession of this Great Being who wants nothing and has everything.
 His personality is usually represented as clad in feeble raiment, not in gorgeous clothes, living in the icy peaks without any palatial abode, with no friends, with no relations, asking for nothing, wanting nothing, and having nothing to do with anyone.
 That sort of isolated existence, in the peak of the Himalayas, is coupled with that supreme attainment of samadhi in which He is supposed to be absorbed in at all times, eternally.
 You will find Lord Siva portrayed as absorbed in the Universal Being of Himself, with closed eyes and locked-up fingers, knees, etc., which represents the essence of religion.
-Tyaga, or renunciation of everything that is contrary to spiritual attainment, and a simultaneous effort to achieve the positive aspect of it, the positive side of it – namely, divinity and perfection – are the themes of the two great injunctions in the yoga sastra which are vairagya and abhyasa, renunciation and practice, the negative relinquishment of temporal values and the positive achievement of spiritual perfection by degrees.
+Tyaga, or renunciation of everything that is contrary to spiritual attainment, and a simultaneous effort to achieve the positive aspect of it, the positive side of it – namely, divinity and perfection – are the themes of the two great injunctions in the Yoga Shastra which are vairagya and abhyasa, renunciation and practice, the negative relinquishment of temporal values and the positive achievement of spiritual perfection by degrees.
 The rituals, the worships, the chantings, the recitations, the studies, and the austere observances such as fasting, vigil – all these are auxiliaries to the inducement of this consciousness in us.

 To sum up, I may only say that this, in outline, is the psychology of religion and the meaning of the spiritual attitude in life.